lilyminium/psiresp/README.md

 More information can also be found in the [documentation](https://psiresp.readthedocs.io/en/latest/).

 A minimal example is provided below, running a standard 2-stage restrained electrostatic potential fit (Bayly et al., 1993).
-This requires the full installation of `psiresp`, instead of the minimal `psiresp-base`.
+This requires the full installation of `psiresp`, instead of the minimal `psiresp-base`, as it makes use of RDKit, Psi4 and QCFractal.

 ```python
 import psiresp